bauripalash/baurifontmaker/README.md

-# BauriFontMaker
+# BauriGlyphMaker
-*Small font maker for small small applications like embedded systems.*
+*Small font and icon maker for small small applications like embedded systems.*